Release date: 25 June 2020

 The West Sussex top up to the Gigabit Broadband Voucher Scheme enables qualifying residential premises and small and medium-sized businesses (SMEs) in rural eligible postcodes to get funding towards the installation cost of gigabit capable broadband.
 The top up boosts the amount that rural eligible SMEs and residential premises can obtain on top of the original Department for Digital, Culture, Media and Sport (DCMS) voucher.

 To be eligible premises need to be within a rural eligible postcode, only have speeds of less than 100mbps available to them, apply in a group of two or more premises and sign up to a broadband connectivity package of at least 30mbps for 12 months.

 All agreements are between the user and the scheme registered suppliers.
-A full list of eligible suppliers in West Sussex is available on DCMS website at https://gigabitvoucher.culture.gov.uk/.
+A full list of eligible suppliers in West Sussex is available on the DCMS website.

 Since 2013, West Sussex County Council has been addressing the challenge of digital connectivity speed and coverage and has successfully delivered better, faster broadband to more than 70,000 homes and businesses that would not have received it through investment by commercial suppliers.